 HACCP (Hazard Analysis and Critical Control Point) in relation to annex II is a documented systematic approach to safety management.

-- monitor critical control points.
+- establish a system to monitor controls of the CCPs.
 Once controls have been put in place they should be monitored on a regular basis to ensure they work effectively.
 It is not necessary to check controls on every occasion a particular process is carried out provided that you are sure the frequency of checks will enable any problems to be identified before there is a risk to feed safety

-- corrective action.
-You and your staff must be sure of what action should be taken when monitoring shows that there may be a problem
+- establish the corrective action to be taken when monitoring identifies that a particular CCP is not under control.
+You and your staff must be clear on what action should be taken when monitoring shows that there may be a problem

-- review your system.
-Once established, the system must be reviewed on a regular basis when any operations of the business change or when problems are identified
+- review your system and verify its effectiveness.
+Once established, the system must be reviewed with procedures in place to ensure that the HACCP system is working and is verified as effective.
+Reviews and verification should take place on a regular basis when any operations of the business change or when problems are identified

 (farmers feeding food-producing animals)

 All farmers are required, in addition to the annex I or annex II requirements, to comply with the requirements of annex III of EU Regulation (EC) No 183/2005.
-In summary, all farmers are required to ensure that:
+In summary, all farmers are required to:

-- grazing is managed to prevent the contamination of foods of animal origin by physical, biological or chemical hazards
+- manage grazing to prevent the contamination of foods of animal origin by physical, biological or chemical hazards

 - observe appropriate rest periods before grazing livestock on pasture treated with manure or chemicals